southparkcommons/black-dashboard-react/README.md

 ## Documentation
-The documentation for the Black Dashboard React is hosted at our [website](https://demos.creative-tim.com/black-dashboard-react/#/documentation/tutorial).
+The documentation for the Dashboard SPC is hosted at our [website](https://demos.creative-tim.com/black-dashboard-react/#/documentation/tutorial).

 ## File Structure